John Peter Smith Hospital: Brain death controversy

 Her husband Eric, with the support of her family, successfully sued the hospital for continuing treatment.
-On January 24, 2014, a state judge issued an order giving JPS three days "to pronounce Mrs. Munoz dead and remove the ventilator and all other 'life-sustaining' treatment from the body."
-On January 26 JPS issued the following statement: "The past eight weeks have been difficult for the Munoz family, the caregivers and the entire Tarrant County community, which found itself involved in a sad situation.
+On January 24, 2014, a state judge issued an order giving JPS three days "to pronounce Mrs. Muñoz dead and remove the ventilator and all other 'life-sustaining' treatment from the body."
+On January 26 JPS issued the following statement: "The past eight weeks have been difficult for the Muñoz family, the caregivers and the entire Tarrant County community, which found itself involved in a sad situation.
 JPS Health Network has followed what we believed were the demands of a state statute.
 From the onset, JPS has said its role was not to make nor contest law but to follow it.
-On Friday, a state district judge ordered the removal of life-sustaining treatment from Marlise Munoz.
+On Friday, a state district judge ordered the removal of life-sustaining treatment from Marlise Muñoz.
 The hospital will follow the court order."
-At about the same time the statement was issued, Munoz's body was removed from life support and released to her husband.
+At about the same time the statement was issued, Muñoz's body was removed from life support and released to her husband.